oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg add volume group](./images/ashburn-add-vg1.png)

-**muhsop-Ashburn** DRPG status will change to updating; wait for a few seconds.
+**muhsop-ashburn** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that volume group **mushop-volume-group-1** has been added as a member.
 Refresh the DRPG page if required.
-You can monitor the request's status in the **Work requests* section under Resources.
+You can monitor the status in the *Work requests* section under Resources.

    ![drpg volume group added](./images/ashburn-vg1-added.png)

+Navigate back to the DR Protection group page; the status of DRPG should be active.

-10. We have added all the required members in the **muhsop-Ashburn** DRPG.
+10. We have added all the required members in the **muhsop-ashburn** DRPG.
 It should show ATP Database, 2 Compute Instances, and 2 Volume groups.

     ![drpg members ashburn](./images/ashburn-allmembers.png)